 On the other hand, if you are using the veggie as a side dish for lunch or dinner, it will pair nicely with a portion of any protein of your choice and a drizzle of olive oil.

 This veggie is a keto-friendly food that has very few carbs per cup.
 Nonetheless, it’s always good to have variety in your diet.
 Other veggies in the cruciferous family are an excellent choice to add.
-Try the following foods for other keto alternative veggies packed with nutrients:
+Try the following foods for other keto-compliant veggies packed with nutrients:

 Most of them will have a similar carb content to broccoli.
 Some may have a little bit more or less, but all of these options are low in carbs and a great choice to add to your daily diet.